GeorgeGkas/graphit/README.md

 ## Front End (React)

 The front-end was built with React.
-Navigate to `frontend` directory for more info.
+Navigate to `client` directory for more info.

 ## Back End (Firebase)

 The back-end was built with firebase SDK.
-Navigate to `backend` directory for more info.
+Navigate to `functions` directory for more info.

 ## License